ThatAltGirlAlesandria/GeekToGeek/README.md

 * 7:15 pm: Trying to make two columns in the profiles section.
 * 8:10 pm: Finished Vin's profile.
 * 9:05 pm: Completed all profiles.
+* 9:30 pm: Starting Message proof of concept.
+Not confident it will be done for presentations tomorrow.